 Recognising the impacts of climate change, the Wellington City Council (WCC) undertook solutions to climate-proof the city.

-To know the climate change impacts in Wellington city, New Zealand’s capital, particularly the impacts of sea-level rise and storm surge on their infrastructure, the WCC created a resilience story map titled, “Wellington Storms and Sea Level Rise.”
+To know the climate change impacts in Wellington city, New Zealand’s capital, particularly the effects of sea-level rise and storm surge on their infrastructure, the WCC created a resilience story map titled “Wellington Storms and Sea Level Rise.”

-The story map provides useful information about climate change consequences like sea-level rise and storm surge as it affects the Wellington city harbour area.
+The story map provides valuable information about climate change consequences like sea-level rise and storm surge, affecting the Wellington city harbour area.

-It shows images of the Wellington CBD section what it would look like with rising sea-levels.
+It shows images of the Wellington CBD section and what it would look like with rising sea levels.
 Click the image below to access the site:

-Mapping climate change, the Greater Wellington Regional Council the Sea Level Rise and Storm Surge Modelling, which shows a dynamic map of areas affected when sea level rises and storm surge would occur.
+Mapping climate change, the Greater Wellington Regional Council the Sea Level Rise and Storm Surge Modelling shows a dynamic map of areas affected when sea level rises and storm surge would occur.
 CLICK on the image below to access the map.